heygrady/blog/apps/blog-app/src/pages/posts/2025-10-29-evolving-neural-networks-in-type-script.md

 Interestingly, I noticed some parts of the Rust implementation that _could_ have been parallelized but weren't.
 The original implementation was intended for academic purposes and was never fully optimized.
+I implemented parallel processing for the evaluation _and_ the reproduction steps of the NEAT algorithm.
+Making reproduction parallel was especially helpful for performance.

 If you aren't aware, NEAT evolves a population of neural networks and then selects the best network after each generation.
 Most implementations use a